Iammuratc/satellitepy/README.md

 # Satellitepy
-Satellitepy is a python module that focuses on fine-grained object (currently, airplane, vessel, vehicle and helicopter) recognition in high resolution optical satellite images.
+Satellitepy is a python module that focuses on fine-grained object recognition in high resolution optical satellite images.
+Our target objects are airplane, vessel, vehicle and helicopter.
 It provides handy tools to deal with many challenges that may rise during object recognition steps.

-One of the advantages of Satellitepy is to train a DL model, i.e., MTL-BBAVector, by using multi-task learning.
+One of the advantages of Satellitepy is to train a DL model, i.e., MTL-BBAVector, by using multi-task learning, e.g, classification, detection and segmentation.
 There are 16 tasks in our pipeline.
 Satellitepy allows each task to be handled individually and/or jointly.

-We develop an organized pipeline and a well-written documentation such that you can use, contribute to and deploy satellitepy into your environment.
+We are trying to keep the code and the documentation up-to-date, so you can use, deploy and develop satellitepy.
+Feel free to create an issue for your problems/bugs.

 # Installation